MS642/MangoDB/README.md

 ### Project Description:

 **Who is it for?**

-* People who need extra external motivation to complete their tasks
+People who need extra external motivation to complete their tasks

 **What will it do?
 (What "human activity" will it support?)**

 * Be able to track tasks to complete
-* Seeing what tasks other people are working on
+* Be able to see what tasks other people are working on
 * Be able to give and receive support for working on tasks
-* Earn currency by completing tasks and spend to ‘cheer’ on others to complete tasks or spend in store
+* Earn currency by completing tasks and spend them to ‘cheer’ on others to complete tasks or spend in store

 **What type of data will it store?**
 * Tasks to complete (text)